GLOBAL MARKETS-Stocks rise, euro gains on central bank hopes

 era record price to sell short-term debt.

-18-month paper - an increase of about 200 basis points on the
+sell 18-month paper - an increase of about 200 basis points on

 longer-term bonds rose over 7.0 percent recently.